Fleker/Gltn/_nightlies/docs/docs/05_User Interfacing/00_Context_API.md

 Please include these properties.
 Other properties are optional and can modify the behavior in the "suggestions" section of the Context Panel

 * type - This is the reason why text was marked.
-Also, this text appears in the hovertag.
+Also, this text appears in the <a href='?User%20Interfacing/Hovertag'>hovertag</a>.
     * If type is "Don't Overuse", then you can use the limit parameter
 * text - This is HTML containing full details about why the text was marked